Frequently Asked Questions

 Yes.
-Tracy is a Clinical Member of the Professional Hypnotherapists of Australia (PHA) and is a Professional Member of the Australian Hypnotherapists Association (AHA).
-Both of these associations belong to the Hypnotherapy Council of Australia (HCA) that is the national peak representation body for clinical hypnotherapy within Australia.
+Tracy is a Clinical Member of the Professional Hypnotherapists of Australia (PHA) and is registered with the Hypnotherapy Council of Australia (HCA) that is the national peak representation body for clinical hypnotherapy within Australia.

-This is hard to answer accurately.
-Most clients I see will need 1 to 3 sessions.
+Most clients I see will generally need 1 to 4 sessions.

 A referral is usually not necessary.
 If you suspect that there is a physical cause for a problem, a medical check with your doctor is advisable before therapy to ensure proper diagnosis and deal with any underlying medical issues.